 Extra Features & Better for VR or Gaming

-In closing, we wanted to go over a few other additional features and thoughts about these two phones.
-Samsung didn’t say much about it on stage, but the Galaxy S9+ camera has extra features that the smaller one doesn’t.
+In closing, we wanted to go over a few more features and thoughts about these two phones.
+Samsung doesn’t say it very loud, but the Galaxy S9+ camera has extra features that the smaller one doesn’t.

 Basically, the massive 6.2-inch screen and all-day battery life are two key aspects.
-Then, add in the extra camera, new camera features, and more RAM for improved performance, and you can quickly see why we recommend the Galaxy S9+ over it’s smaller brother.
+Then, add in the extra secondary rear camera, new camera features, and more RAM for improved performance, and you can quickly see why we recommend the Galaxy S9+ first.
 If you are a hard-core user or just want the most from the best phone on the market — look no further than the Galaxy S9+.